Hatting/Torsted IF

 Hatting/Torsted IF is a Danish football club based in Horsens.
 It was founded in 1992 as a merger between Hatting IF (1889) and Torsted IF (1964).
-It plays in the DBU Jutland Series 2 in the seventh tier of the Danish football league system.
+It plays in the DBU Jutland Series 2 one of the eighth tiers of the Danish football league system.

 The team reached the main rounds of the Danish Cup in the 2017–18 and 2019–20 seasons.
 Both seasons resulted in first-round knockouts, to RKG Klarup and FC Fredericia, respectively.
 In 2019–20, where Hatting/Torsted competed in the fifth-tier Jutland Series, the team had qualified to the main rounds of the cup tournament after a surprising win over fourth-tier Denmark Series team Silkeborg KFUM, who had former Danish Superliga top scorer Thomas Dalgaard in their starting lineup.

 On 22 June 2019, Hatting/Torsted suffered relegation to the sixth-tier Series 1, despite beating Aabyhøj IF on the final matchday of the season.
 The following year, the club would suffer successive relegations, finding themselves in the seventh tier of Danish football in 2020.